-The attributes identified (Filmore 2008, 2007a) are tabulated in Table 1 referenced with their source.
-Table 2 shows how TRIZ helps to break mindsets so that problem solving becomes easy.
-Table 3 shows TRIZ tools etc. related to key characteristics/ approaches demonstrated by highly effective people.
+- This section reviews briefly the work on identifying the attributes of highly effective engineers and the associations with TRIZ from previous papers(Filmore 2008, 2007a). - There is little written about highly effective engineers.
+What is written is mostly based on how people adapt the soft skills to become extremely effective. - The attributes identified are tabulated in Table 1 referenced with their source. - Table 2 shows how TRIZ helps to break mindsets so that problem solving becomes easy - Table 3 shows TRIZ tools etc. related to key characteristics/ approaches demonstrated by highly effective people